-- 5.45 Minerals Planning Authorities are allowed to make orders prohibiting the continuation of minerals extraction where no development has taken place for a long period of time.
-The prohibition order ensures that development cannot resume without a fresh planning permission and to make sure the land is restored. - 5.46 Prohibition orders served on sites provide certainty for all parties and particularly the public as it will prevent sites suddenly being worked again after a long period of being dormant.
-Prohibition orders can include the removal of plant on site, compliance with existing planning conditions and any restoration conditions. - 5.47 A prohibition order can encompass any number of planning permissions that apply to the land or site to which it relates.
+5.46 Minerals Planning Authorities are allowed to make orders prohibiting the continuation of minerals extraction where no development has taken place for a long period of time.
+The prohibition order ensures that development cannot resume without a fresh planning permission and to make sure the land is restored.

+5.47 Prohibition orders served on sites provide certainty for all parties and particularly the public as it will prevent sites suddenly being worked again after a long period of being dormant.
+Prohibition orders can include the removal of plant on site, compliance with existing planning conditions and any restoration conditions.

+5.48 A prohibition order can encompass any number of planning permissions that apply to the land or site to which it relates.
 Prohibition orders can only be made to sites where extraction has commenced but has permanently ceased and has not been operational for a period of at least two years.

-5. Controlling and managing development
+5.49 Measures for controlling and managing minerals sites, including prohibition orders are detailed in Policy 17.